pok3r-custom/pok3r_re_firmware/README.md

 # Vortex Pok3r Custom Firmware Project

+*Disclaimer: This project comes with no warranty, and may be used for free at your own risk.*

 This project is primarily for educational purposes, learning ARM and Thumb the hard way.
 A secondary goal is to reverse engineer the functions of the Pok3r firmware, for the purpose of creating a piece of custom firmware to replace it, ideally from scratch in C. Writing custom